 Considering the cost of education and our desire to keep indirect costs as low as possible, how can we provide a rich IT services portfolio while maintaining an appropriate, balanced level of IT expenditure and service quality as good or better than what we've come to expect?
 Most expense centers around the labor force and associated indirect costs such as electricity and commercial real estate occupancy.
 What if we could change the fundamental ways in which UC IT enables the mission?

-Service Quality — or as Executive Vice Chancellor David Marshall says, “Trains run on time” — assures that the IT services necessary to operate campus smoothly are understood, managed, available, reliable, supported, and have lifecycle plans that guarantee continued support of campus needs.
+Delivering Quality Services — or as Executive Vice Chancellor David Marshall says, “Trains run on time” — assures that the IT services necessary to operate campus smoothly are understood, managed, available, reliable, supported, and have lifecycle plans that guarantee continued support of campus needs.

 People who will fulfill the visions represent a critical component of the UCSB IT Strategy.
 Success requires innovative approaches to recruit new talent, helping people expand their skill sets to include the new technologies that will drive the campus, and leveraging opportunities to retain talented, dedicated people.
 Key Priorities support a labor force that wants to spend its career at UCSB, continually acquires new knowledge relevant to mission attainment, and primarily focuses on enabling student success and the discovery processes of our research community.